One of the odd things you’ll notice about the traditional 14

 Then he’s stripped and nailed to the cross, so he’s not gonna fall down anymore—unless we count when he’s taken down from the cross, and likely they didn’t drop him in so doing.
 Still: Three of the stations of the cross involve Jesus falling down.
 And in St. Francis of Assisi’s original list of seven stations, Jesus falls in the second and fifth stations, so when Christians expanded it to 14, they added a fall.

-Yet in the gospels, he doesn’t fall down.
-Although we can certainly imagine he did, what with being weak from sleep deprivation and blood loss, and the fact he clearly wasn’t up to carrying his own cross.
-But the gospels don’t say he fell down.
-He might’ve, but the authors never said so.
+We can certainly imagine he did, what with being weak from sleep deprivation and blood loss, and the fact he clearly wasn’t up to carrying his own cross.
+But the gospels never say he fell down.
+He might’ve, but the authors never say so.

 So what’s with all the falling down?